dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 ---
-title: Use ML.NET to predict New York taxi fares (regression)
+title: Predict New York taxi fares using a regression learner with ML.NET
-description: Learn how to use ML.NET in a regression scenario.
+description: Predict fares using a regression learner with ML.NET.
 author: aditidugar
 ms.author: johalex
 ms.date: 11/06/2018
 ms.topic: tutorial
-ms.custom: mvc
+ms.custom: mvc, seodec18
 #Customer intent: As a developer, I want to use ML.NET so that I can train and build a model in a regression scenario to predict New York taxi fares.
 ---
-# Tutorial: Use ML.NET to predict New York taxi fares (regression)
+# Tutorial: Predict New York taxi fares using a regression learner with ML.NET

 > [!NOTE]
 > This topic refers to ML.NET, which is currently in Preview, and material may be subject to change.
 For more information, see the [ML.NET introduction](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet).